IBM/svn-connector-for-storediq/README.md

    service deepfiler restart
    ```

-### 4. Test the newly added svn connector by adding new volume for svn connector
+### 4. Test the Connector by adding new volume for svn connector

 * Once the connector is successfully integrated with storedIQ, it will be visible in UI of storedIQ as a new source type.
 * Now we can select our connector as source type and fill other details in UI as follows: